Two for the Show (Kansas album): 2008 remastered version

 In 2010, Legacy released the Kansas entry in Legacy's Boxed Set series known as The Music of Kansas.
-The 3rd of 3 discs from this Boxed Set is culled entirely from the double CD version of this album, featuring live cuts from both the original and expanded release, marking the first compilation to feature any of the previously unreleased tracks.
-A 4 disc version of this release was also issued a year later.
+The third disc from this box set is culled entirely from the double CD version of this album, featuring live cuts from both the original and expanded release, marking the first compilation to feature any of the previously unreleased tracks.
+A four disc version of this release was also issued a year later.